-The general studies major is an interdisciplinary option allowing students to build courses around a particular focus area and related discipline or an interdisciplinary combination.
-It allows the student to construct a combination of disciplines that provides a body of knowledge appropriate to a specific focus (for example, a cultural, historical, or geographical area).
+The general studies major allows students to take courses around a particular focus area and related discipline or an interdisciplinary combination.
+It allows the student to draw from various disciplines that provide a body of knowledge appropriate to an identified area of interest (for example, an aspect of culture, a historical period, or a geographical location).
 The interdisciplinary approach emphasizes analysis and synthesis of diverse theory and practice.